 The orchestra regularly collaborates with extraordinary soloists, including prize winners of the Naumburg, Leeds, and Tchaikovsky competitions.
 ASO guest artists have appeared with internationally-known orchestras in venues ranging from New York’s Carnegie Hall and Lincoln Center to Vienna’s Musikverein.
 Recent ASO soloists have appeared with the New York Philharmonic, Philadelphia Orchestra, Los Angeles Philharmonic, and the Dresden Staatskapelle, as well as other prestigious orchestras around the world.

-The 2014-15 Season marked the conclusion of John Thomas Dodson’s tenure as Music Director, after 14 seasons in the role.
-The orchestra was served by two other music directors in its 34 year history: Art Shaw (1981-1986), David Katz (1987-1999) followed by John Thomas Dodson (2001-2015).
-The 2015/2016 Season will feature four finalists for the ASO Music Director position: Allen Tinkham, Roger Kalia, Kayoko Dan and Bruce Anthony Kiesling.
+The 2014-15 Season marked the conclusion of John Thomas Dodson's tenure as Music Director, after 14 seasons in the role.
+The orchestra was served by two other music directors in its history: Art Shaw (1981-1986), David Katz (1987-1999) followed by John Thomas Dodson (2001-2015).
+The 2015/2016 Season featured four finalists for the ASO Music Director position: Allen Tinkham, Roger Kalia, Kayoko Dan and Bruce Anthony Kiesling.
+Bruce Anthony Kiesling became the current music director.

 Community Based Symphony